-Of the 65 complaints received, 19 involved Real Estate Agents who were found to be in breach of the Code of Conduct.
-In most cases, the agent was given a warning and required to attend training on their obligations under the Code of Conduct, with an emphasis on the prohibition of direct marketing as provided for by the Code.
-Two agents were sanctioned as explained below.
+Of the 30 complaints received all involved alleged breaches by Real Estate Agents.
+After investigation, five agents were found to be in breach of the Code of Conduct.
+In all cases, it was the agent's first recorded breach and the agent was given a warning and required to attend training on their obligations under the Code of Conduct, with an emphasis on the prohibition of direct marketing as provided for by the Code.